sasankapdn/ajd-mgo-journey/build-app/build-app.md

 </copy>
 ```

-2. Here is and example of Cline output that is consistent with the lab.
-If using cline would have already generated this.
-Follow these instructions if you are using sample code generations:
-Inside `public`, create `index.html` with the following content:
+2. **Note:** Here is an example of Cline generated output that is consistent with the lab.
+If using cline generated output instead of prompts, inside `public`, create `index.html` with the following content:

 ```html
 <copy>